 for thoughtful growth.
 We engage with developers to push for aesthetic improvements,

 lower heights, and reasonable density.
-As a founding member of FONTRA, a coalition of
+As a founding member of the Federation of North Toronto Residents Associations (FoNTRA), a coalition of 30+ residents' associations, we remain a strong voice on planning, the Committee of Adjustment, and transportation.

 The SRA collaborates with the Midtown Ravines Group and the Vale of Avoca Working